 Person: Abby Ward

-Drink: Small coffee from Brothers Coffee, Gillette, Wyoming
+Drink: Small coffee

 Just when you think you know someone, you learn something new.

 Abby walked in looking pretty harmless, but I was still nervous and didn’t know what to expect.
-Rachel asked if she should stay or leave the two of us alone to talk and I said whatever she felt more comfortable with was fine with me.
+Rachel asked if she should stay, or leave the two of us alone to talk; I said whatever she felt more comfortable with was fine with me.
 She said she would run a few errands and be back.
 Abby and I told her goodbye and walked to the counter for drinks.
 I ordered a coffee and Abby said, in a barely audible whisper, that she’d like a Coke—with a straw.

 She replied, “Yeah, but sometimes they tell me that Indians are extinct.”

 I was trying to find a response, when she said, “Some kids tell me I can’t be Indian, I have to be Mexican.
-But my friend who is Mexican says that I am an Indian and Mexicans are better than Indians.”
+But my friend who is Mexican says that I am an Indian, and Mexicans are better than Indians.”

 Rachel explained how the Lakota have Seven Sacred Rites, one of which is adoption of others into the tribe.
-The older woman expressed interest in adopting Rachel into the Lakota family, and, after serious reflection and prayer; Rachel decided it was the right choice.
+The older woman had expressed interest in adopting Rachel into the Lakota family, and, after serious reflection and prayer; Rachel had decided it was the right choice.

 If people took time to ask questions and get to know each other, there would be less ignorance and discrimination.
 Instead, we make assumptions about who they are, what they believe, and what they are capable of doing—from religion and politics, to race and everything in between.

-And when you do find it, it’s likely that the real story is much different from what is portrayed on the surface.
-That is true for friends you just met (Abby) and those you’ve known for a long time (Rachel).
+That’s what Cup 22 taught me: each person has a unique story, but you have to be willing to go below the surface level to find it.
+It’s likely that the real story is much different from what is portrayed on the surface.
+That is true for friends you just met (Abby), and those you’ve known for a long time (Rachel).
 Our meeting had me thinking I should take more time to get to know those around me a little better—walk the metaphorical mile in their shoes.